A 12 Step Guide to Home Furnishings eCommerce

 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
 Top features to consider when evaluating a furniture eCommerce platform:

-eCommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
+Hosting for Cloud eCommerce Solutions: Many furniture website builders provide the option to host your website in a cloud environment.
 This is a great option for retailers looking for their technical partner to manage uptime, upgrades, and server maintenance.

 Design Templates vs. Custom Code: Depending on the furniture website platform you choose, you may be able to begin creating a website to sell furniture through pre-defined templates that let you adjust colors, photography, and text through an easy-to-use Content Management System.
 For websites looking to grow their eCommerce presence, a custom design may be a strategic competitive differentiator.
 Some templates also have customizable features for a hybrid mix.

 It only takes a few seconds on your website for consumers to decide to shop or bounce.
 Designing the layout of your furniture website is critical for establishing trust and attracting customers.
-Pay attention to colors, layout and the overall theme as your design ultimately tells your story.
-A clean, simple furniture eCommerce design will help you create a seamless shopping experience.
-Click To Tweet
+Pay attention to colors, layout, and the overall theme as your design ultimately tells your story.
+A clean, simple furniture eCommerce design will help you create a seamless shopping experience.”

 Today, 52.2% of traffic is generated through mobile devices (Statista).
 It is important that your website is responsive so it can be accessed and shopped on any device.
 When making a website, designing “mobile-first” ensures your responsive design is optimized for multiple devices.

 Consumers are going to remember 80% of what they see and only a staggering 20% of what they read. (eCommerce platforms)

 75% of consumers said the quality of website photos is the most important feature.

 66% of consumers want to see the alternative angles of your product.